rlskoeser/bible2image/content/exodus/16/10/glory-cloud.md

 ---
-title: the glory of the Lord appeared in the cloud
+title: glory of the Lord in the cloud
 type: verse_image
 date: 2022-11-28
 image:  "glory-cloud.png"